rasmartins/typemux/docs/index.md

-# TypeMux
+# TypeMUX

 **One Schema, Three Protocols**

-TypeMux is a powerful Interface Definition Language (IDL) that generates GraphQL schemas, Protocol Buffers, and OpenAPI specifications from a single source of truth.
+TypeMUX is a powerful Interface Definition Language (IDL) that generates GraphQL schemas, Protocol Buffers, and OpenAPI specifications from a single source of truth.

-## Why TypeMux?
+## Why TypeMUX?

 Maintaining separate schema definitions for GraphQL, Protocol Buffers, and OpenAPI is tedious and error-prone.
-TypeMux solves this by letting you write one `.typemux` schema file and automatically generating all three formats, ensuring consistency across your API specifications.
+TypeMUX solves this by letting you write one `.typemux` schema file and automatically generating all three formats, ensuring consistency across your API specifications.

 ```typemux
 /// User entity with authentication roles